material-motion/material-motion/specifications/transition_director.md

       }
     }

+**Left/right side API**: Provide storage for relevant information to the transition.

-**Left/right side**: Transition directors think in terms of left and right *sides* of the transition.
+Transition directors think in terms of left and right *sides* of the transition.

-TODO: Diagrams.
+Example pseudo-code:

+    MyTransitionDirector: TransitionDirector {
+      public var leftViewController
+      public var rightViewController
+    }

 **Transition direction type**: Provide a `TransitionDirection` type with two possible values: *to the left* and *to the right*.